5 min read

 For first-line leaders to be optimally effective, they need the opportunity to learn and develop soft skills such as resilience, empathy, humility, and managing stress.
 It’s increasingly important for leaders to develop these skills to help themselves and their teams.
 Gallup’s State of the Global Workplace 2022 report uncovered that stress among workers reached an all-time high, beating the previous all-time high in 2020.
 That’s why leaders must develop their emotional intelligence to demonstrate the skills of resilience needed to get through the tough times and empathy to be understanding and help their employees when they’re struggling as well.

 Having strong front-line leaders is essential to the overall success of an organization.
-From increased engagement and productivity to reduced turnover in a war for talent, the case is clear, an investment in first-line leadership training is a must.
+From increased engagement and productivity to reduced turnover in a war for talent, the case is clear, an investment in leadership training for managers is a must.
 Looking for a trusted partner like Niagara Institute is a great place to start, as they have the knowledge and track record to create a first-line manager training program that covers all the competencies you need to develop.